-In this case, the applicant commissioned a feeding study using chickens to investigate the nutritional performance of corn line 1507.
+In this case, the nutritional performance of corn line 1507 was investigated with a feeding study using chickens.
 Rapidly growing broiler chickens are sensitive to changes in nutrient quality in diets, and therefore serve as a useful model species to evaluate the wholesomeness of protein/amino acid sources.